About Little Lost Travel

 Let’s turn back to 2018.
 I had graduated from university with a degree in English Literature, and like a lot of graduates, I was at a crossroads about what to do next….
 So I travelled.
 I was a fresh-faced solo traveller, though I’d already caught a flight by myself when I did a French exchange at 15!

 2018 was my BIG trip.
-I went to New Zealand, Fiji and Hong Kong and spent four glorious months swimming with reef sharks, climbing snow-capped mountains and immersing myself deep in nature.
+I went to New Zealand, Fiji and Hong Kong and spent four glorious months island-hopping, climbing snow-capped mountains and immersing myself deep in nature.

 When reality hit, my love of travel stayed, so I came back and wrote about it for About Time Magazine.
 After 2020, I became a published sustainable travel and lifestyle writer, covering eco issues in pebble magazine.

-I’ve since written about the benefits of sustainable travel for Impakter, TravelDudes, Kind Traveler and Epicure & Culture.
-I’m also a member of Ethical Influencers, and I’ve collaborated with SCOTLAND: The Big Picture.
+I’ve since written about the benefits of sustainable outdoor travel for Impakter, TravelDudes, Kind Traveler and Epicure & Culture.
+I’ve collaborated with SCOTLAND: The Big Picture and Historic Scotland to promote slow, sustainable experiences in Scotland.

 Where I’ve Been Featured